-Pain Physicians NY (Brooklyn, Queens, Manhattan, Bronx NYC) is one of the first practices in New York to offer Platelet Rich Plasma (PRP) Injections for patients suffering with Knee Pain.
-We provide effective Medial Collateral Ligament injury treatment including advanced rehabilitation therapy and surgery if required.
+Pain Physicians NY (Brooklyn, Queens, Manhattan, Bronx NYC) is one of the first practices in New York to offer Platelet Rich Plasma (PRP) Injections and Stem Cell Therapy for patients suffering with Knee Pain.
 Our facility equipped with the most advanced, cutting edge equipment to treat pain.

 Medial Collateral Ligament Injury